andrewkshim/react-animatronics/README.md

       Play animation
     </button>
     <div
       // Use this div as a reference.
-It's width is the same as the "end"
+It's width is the same as the "to"
       // position for myRect.
 If the animation didn't cancel, the rect would
       // reach the end of this div.
       style={{